-After hearing Liu’s diagnosis, as well as the fact that the Keck Medicine of USC team uses minimally invasive procedures, Caruana was convinced he would have a better result if he let Liu operate.
+After hearing Dr. Liu’s diagnosis, as well as the fact that the Keck Medicine of USC team uses minimally invasive procedures, John was convinced he would have a better result if he let Dr. Liu operate.

-“I don’t like the idea of not being able to do serious physical activity,” Caruana said.
+“I don’t like the idea of not being able to do serious physical activity,” John said.

-Rather than make a large incision across Caruana’s side and back, which is the standard approach, Liu gained access to Caruana’s spine through several small incisions in the back through which he fused three vertebrae to restore the lost curvature, and re-plated Caruana’s first fusion.
+Rather than make a large incision across John’s side and back, which is the standard approach, Dr. Liu gained access to John’s spine through several small incisions in the back through which he fused three vertebrae to restore the lost curvature, and re-plated John’s first fusion.

-The recovery Caruana dreaded turned out to be relatively short.
-He was back at work two weeks after his operation, and was in the gym working out two months later.
+The recovery John dreaded turned out to be relatively short.
+He was back at work two weeks after his operation and was in the gym working out two months later.

 “I feel very fortunate to have found Dr. Liu.
-I feel like a young man again.”
+I feel like a young man again,” John said.

 By Hope Hamashige

 If you are experiencing back pain or are looking for a second opinion, call (800) USC-CARE (800-872-2273) or visit http://spine.keckmedicine.org/request-an-appointment/.